k8s-ho/k8s_Kubernetes/Tools/containerTools/podLayerSummary/README.md

 ./podLayerSummary.sh

 <options>
- -a     : Show all information  ex) ./layerSummery.sh -a -h     : Show this message     ex) ./layerSummery.sh -h
+ -a     : Show all information  ex) ./podLayerSummery.sh -a
 ```

 ---